Make YOURSELF Indispensable!

 In today’s reality, budget cuts make it increasingly difficult to justify the costly $10,000 price tag of a week-long Executive Leadership Training Course.
 These courses are not only ineffective in terms of knowledge retained but also in time investment.

-Examining the Sales Executive’s needs, we developed a networking group called the Sales Executive Leadership Forum.
+Examining the Sales Executive’s needs, we developed a networking group called the Sales Leadership Mastermind Group.
 This group is modelled after various successful networking organizations.
 Our main competitive edge is that we use Sales 2.0 technologies to network people together from their work base’s comfort.
 Understanding the time pressures that sales executives face, we have designed a monthly online networking group to discuss and learn new approaches to solving key sales challenges.

-There are 3 reasons why you should consider joining the Sales Executive Leadership Forum:
+There are 3 reasons why you should consider joining the Sales Leadership Mastermind Group.

 1. Both the forum and the one-on-one coaching are conducted by telephone.
 There is a relatively small time investment of 2.5 hours per month.
 No travel costs and time out of the office travelling to meetings.
 The overall cost of the program is less than $6000/year.

 2. You gain access to world-class coaches who will help you develop and hold you accountable for building and executing your leadership plan.

 3. The small group forums offer many advantages, including; getting to know and build relationships with up to 10 other sales executives; a confidential forum to exchange ideas; peer to peer learning and sharing of best practices; and a dynamic learning environment that is personalized to meet your needs.

 To build your professional network, improve your leadership skills, increase your market value, and invest in your SELF.